Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 Call these functions whenever you need a print out of your saved information.

+These functions are for reference and troubleshooting purposes

 ## Non-Exported Functions
 These functions are not exported for use, they help run a initial set-up on the Memory_Functions Script